Danny Masterson Fired From Netflix Over Sexual Assault Allegations

-After being accused of sexually assaulting three women in the early 2000s, Danny Masterson has been fired from Netflix.
+After being accused of sexually assaulting three women in the early 2000s, Danny Masterson has been fired from Netflix's The Ranch.

 "As a result of ongoing discussions, Netflix and the producers have written Danny Masterson out of The Ranch," a Netflix spokesperson told E!
 News via a statement.
 "Yesterday was his last day on the show, and production will resume in early 2018 without him."